 Like a modern-day Dr. Jekyll and Mr. Hyde, opioids can be a powerful force for good or evil.
 The drugs can play a valuable role in providing relief from debilitating pain, but they also are highly addictive – often to the point of death.

-Researchers at the University of Arizona Health Sciences Comprehensive Pain and Addiction Center are tackling the opioid epidemic on multiple fronts.
+Researchers at the University of Arizona Health Sciences Comprehensive Center for Pain and Addiction are tackling the opioid epidemic on multiple fronts.
 In a quest to make opioids safer, two scientists in the College of Medicine – Tucson, Patrick Ronaldson, PhD, and John Streicher, PhD, are examining the biological mechanisms of how opioids influence pain relief and addiction.

 Acetaminophen and opioids: a potent combination